ahmedhasan241/scroll-pagination-task/README.md

 -  Enhanced UI/UX: Icons using @nuxt/icon and Tailwind transitions and gradient backgrounds and Tooltip with full post description on hover

+### to go to the details page for each card click on the title of the card on the list page